fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

 #### Pull secret
 - Create `pull-secret.json`: Create a file named pull-secret.json in the `roles/install-dev/files/` directory and paste your pull secret JSON string into it.
+- Review `config_XXXXX_example.sh` files and copy them to `config_XXXXX.sh` as needed, removing the `_example` from the filename.
-- Review and update `config_XXXXX.sh` files: The config file for each topology is slightly different.
-Sample `config_arbiter.sh` and `config_fencing.sh` files are provided, ready to use with the AWS dev hypervisor.
-You can change the variables (see Note below), but the file names should stay as they are.
+- The config file for each topology is slightly different.
+Sample `config_arbiter_example.sh` and `config_fencing_example.sh` files are provided, ready to use with the AWS dev hypervisor.
+You can change the variables inside (see Note below), but when copying them, the expected file names are `config_arbiter.sh` and `config_fencing.sh`.
 - Modify the `OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE` and `OPENSHIFT_RELEASE_IMAGE` variables in this file with your desired image.
 - Example: `OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE=quay.io/openshift-release-dev/ocp-release:4.19.0-rc.5-multi-x86_64`.
 <br />